vinhta1/Obsidian-Repository/SCCoM/List of Districts/UCSC.md

 Codename is Baskin Engineering 0.
 # True Scholars
 Behind the Global Village Café holds a portal that leads to a mirror of McHenry Library, fractal and infinite in architecture, but retro in design (Think Loki TVA).
-An abundant source of misinformation.
+An abundant source of information.